AyeshAbuLehyeh/Public-Service-Anomaly-Detection/README.md

 # CS254-Project-ML
-# Our dataset is private so we are not sharing it here
+1. Our dataset is private so we are not sharing it here
-# we have divided the code to be run step by step
+2. We have divided the code to be run step by step
-# if you have similer dataset you can import the needed libararies first
+3. If you have similar dataset you can import the needed libararies first
-# then walk through and run the code to preprocess the data
+4. Then walk through and run the code to preprocess the data
-# then splitting and feature extraction then training and testing using the needed algorithm
+5. Then splitting and feature extraction then training and testing using the needed algorithm
-# we have split the code to have each used algorithm in a box with the evaluation metrics to evaluate on.
+6. We have split the code to have each used algorithm in a box with the evaluation metrics to evaluate on.
-# let us know if you want further information to help reproducing the code, we leave comments that will help to reproduce or use the code
+7. Let us know if you want further information to help reproducing the code, we leave comments that will help to reproduce or reuse the code